dansiviter/cdi-repos/README.md

 # CDI Repositories #

-This library is for auto-generating repositories somewhat similar to Spring and Micronaut Data projects but more cross platform.
+This library is for auto-generating repositories somewhat similar to [Jakarta Data](/jakartaee/data), Spring and Micronaut Data projects.
+However, instead of performing compilation magic (i.e. no source code) or generating queries from method names (i.e. brittle) it takes a transparent approach which is both minimal and easy to debug.

 ## Usage ##